 Last but not least, the little seaside fishing community of Quidi Vidi is a worthy stop.
 Located on the north side of Signal Hill, it’s home to the now-restored Quidi Vidi Battery, which overlooks the inlet, as well as the popular Quidi Vidi Brewery, which makes Iceberg Beer!
 It’s simply a small scenic place that attracts photographers from all over.
 It’s also home to quite possibly the oldest house in British Canada, which was built in 1740 and lives inside the fort.

-Places to Visit in Newfoundland
+Things to Do in Newfoundland